How to Get Internet & WiFi for Apartments

 Cable Internet

-Cable internet is widely available with different providers that frequently offer bundled services.
+Cable internet is widely available from various providers that frequently offer bundled services.
 Three out of five homes have cable internet in the US alone.
 It also offers high speeds and might include unlimited data, depending on the provider.

 Cable internet uses a coaxial cable for a solid connection to your provider’s network instead of copper phone lines.
 This is the same cabling that connects to your cable TV service, so most apartments are already wired for it.

-Though its wide availability makes it a popular option for apartment dwellers, cable’s speed and reliability is inferior to a fiber connection.
+Though its wide availability makes it a popular option for apartment dwellers, cable’s speed and reliability are inferior to that of fiber internet.
 Most cable plans will only range from 100 Mbps to 1,000 Mbps.
-Cable internet is notorious for slowdowns during peak usage hours, constant interruptions, and slow download speeds compared to fiber, but can be the right option based on your location and internet activity.
+Cable internet is notorious for slowdowns during peak usage hours, frequent interruptions, and slow download speeds compared to fiber, but it can be the right option based on your location and internet activity.

 • Same-day installations